emmagraham/STAT540-UBC.github.io/assignments.md

   html_document:
     includes:
       after_body: include/nothing.html
-encoding: UTF-8
 ---

-## Homework 1
+## Homework

-- Detail coming soon
+- More detailed coming soon

-*Due date*:
+- Projected due date: Feb 29

 ### STAT 540 Homework Submission Instructions

 **GitHub**

-You all have a private repository in STAT540-UBC organization account, i.e., the repo `your-name_STAT540_2015` .
+You all have a private repository in STAT540-UBC organization account, i.e., the repo `lastname-firstnmae_STAT540_2016` .
 We assume that

-* You'�ve already installed Git and (probably) a Git client.
+* You've already installed Git and (probably) a Git client.
-* You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.
+* You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.
 * All your work is nicely organized in *this* repository.
 Your repository needs to include a clear top-level `README.md` that contains links to your work.
 This is the presentation of your repository and it helps others to find your work and contributions!

-* **IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `your-name_STAT540_2015`).
+**IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `lastname-firstnmae_STAT540_2016`).
 Do not use branches or other repositories.

 **Set-up your private GitHub repo for homework**

-  * We're talking about the repo `your-name_STAT540_2015` now.
+  * We're talking about the repo `lastname-firstnmae_STAT540_2016` now.
   * Make a top-level directory for each assignment, e.g. `hw01` and `hw02`
     - We truly mean a [directory or "folder"](http://en.wikipedia.org/wiki/Directory_(computing)) -- NOT a [Git branch](http://git-scm.com/book/en/Git-Branching) or anything fancy like that!
 On your local computer, go to the directory where this Git repository lives.
 Make the 2 directories here.
   * It is also nice to include a `README.md` inside each of the assignment directories.